Australian Shepherd Golden Retriever Mix

 Dogs can be a problem if you have a family and kids at home, but not with your Golden Retriever Australian Shepherd.

 If you have trained your dog well, it will be easy to tell him off if he tries to play with you during your busy hours.
-With that, you can have your little dog pal guarding you in your home office without the risk of him being a disturbance.
+With that, you can have your little dog pal guarding you in your home office without risking him being a disturbance.

 Aside from that, the Australian Shepherd with Golden Retriever Mix can also become a friendly little playmate for your kids.
-The puppy wouldn’t be hurting any of your kids, primarily if the dog was already familiar with them from the time you took it in as a pet.
+The puppy wouldn’t hurt any of your kids, primarily if the dog was already familiar with them from when you took it in as a pet.

 Your kids will surely love the unlimited ball of energy.
 They can play ball, run around, and talk with the dog as if they were hanging out with some of their real friends.